Alaska Brown Bear Hunting

 • Most, but not all, fall brown bear camps have access to world class fishing.

-• Low water means more fish available for bears to catch and more bears on the river.
+• Low water means more fish available for bears to catch.

-• This is also probably the best method for bagging a brown bear with a bow. -- top
+• This is also probably the best season for bagging a brown bear with a bow.

-The disadvantages to fall hunts are; the days are shorter; more likely to rain, no snow mobiles or 4 - wheelers allowed.
+The disadvantages to fall hunts are; the days are getting shorter as the season progresses; no snow mobiles or 4 - wheelers are allowed.
 The big bears got big by not being stupid.
 They do not generally lay around in the open during the middle of the day, which makes the prime time, early and late in the day.
-Even with spotting scopes and jet boats, we can not cover as much ground as we can on a good day of snowmachining.
-If September has a lot of rain, and the rivers rise substantially, most, but not all, bears will leave the fish. -- top
+If September has a lot of rain, and the rivers rise substantially, most, but not all, bears will leave the fish sooner.
+So to be successful, it helps if you can hike up the hills and across the ridges. top

 Fall Alaska Brown Bear Hunting Description